 Vegan meats

-Nutritional yeast gives a rich umami flavor to vegan meat substitutes too.
+Nutritional yeast adds a rich umami flavor to vegan meat substitutes.
 I use it in lots of my seitan recipes to give them a meatier flavor.

 Vegan scrambled eggs made from tofu topped with green onions with vegan bacon and a strawberry on the side.